kfatehi/bellow/README.md

 Simple gem that uses the gems 'prowl' and 'ruby-notify-my-android'.

-It simplifies these two gems down to a very simple API, as such:
+It simplifies these two gems down to a very simple API: `Bellow.notify(people, title, message)`

+## Installation

+Add this line to your application's Gemfile:

+    gem 'bellow'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install bellow

+## Usage

 ```ruby
 # Create your structure